On teaching mathematics to gifted students: some enrichment ideas and educational activities: Mathematics and programming

 \subsection{{Scratch, Python, Turtle and L-systems.}}

-Scratch (see \url{https://scratch.mit.edu/}), developed by MIT Media Lab, is a visual programming language which is specially useful in teaching a child to code.
-Scratch programs are created using blocks which can be dragged and dropped.
+Scratch (see \url{https://scratch.mit.edu/}), developed by MIT Media Lab, is a visual programming language that is especially useful in teaching a child to code.
+Scratch programs are created using blocks that can be dragged and dropped.
 Students can use Scratch to create and share stories, animations and games and thereby expressing their creativity and imagination.
 Scratch offers a perfect logical foundation for students and after learning Scratch they can comfortably move on to learn other traditional mainstream programming languages.

-Another good way to introduce programming to children is by using Turtle graphics, which like Scratch provide a visual feedback.
+Another good way to introduce programming to children is by using Turtle graphics, which like Scratch provides visual feedback.
 In fact, programming with quick visual feedback is extremely helpful for beginner programmers.
 Turtle graphics has its roots in the programming language Logo created by Wally Feurzeig, Seymour Papert, and Cynthia Solomon in 1967.
 Even a modern language like Python has support for Turtle graphics, which we will consider in the following.
-In Turtle graphics, a turtle can move relative to its current position by the following main commands. \begin{enumerate} \item \textbf{Moving forward/backwards.} Suppose the turtle is initially at $ (0,0) $ facing the direction of the positive $ x $-axis, then turtle.forward(25) will move the turtle to $ (25,0) $ and also draw a line from $ (0,0) $ to $ (25,0) $ as the turtle moves.
-We note that turtle.forward(-25) or turtle.backward(25), both command will result in the turtle moving to $ (-25,0)$.
-This can be used to reinforce the concept of negative numbers in a child. \item \textbf{Turing left/right.} Again assuming that the initial position of turtle is at $ (0,0) $, pointing towards the positive $ x $-axis, we note that the command turtle.left(45) will turn the turtle by $ 45 $ degrees in place counterclockwise (i.e., in the left direction relative to its current direction of positive $ x $-axis). \end{enumerate} There are some other commands.
+In Turtle graphics, a turtle can move relative to its current position by the following main commands. \begin{enumerate} \item \textbf{Moving forward/backward.} Suppose the turtle is initially at $ (0,0) $ facing the direction of the positive $ x $-axis, then turtle.forward(25) will move the turtle to $ (25,0) $ and also draw a line from $ (0,0) $ to $ (25,0) $ as the turtle moves.
+We note that turtle.forward(-25) or turtle.backward(25), both commands will result in the turtle moving to $ (-25,0)$.
+This can be used to reinforce the concept of negative numbers in a child. \item \textbf{Turning left/right.} Again assuming that the initial position of the turtle is at $ (0,0) $, pointing towards the positive $ x $-axis, we note that the command turtle.left(45) will turn the turtle by $ 45 $ degrees in place counterclockwise (i.e., in the left direction relative to its current direction of positive $ x $-axis). \end{enumerate} There are some other commands.
 In fact, the commands in Turtle graphics are quite simple and intuitive.
 The motion of the turtle on the screen makes it easy for children to learn and play with Turtle graphics.